 - Rebecca Chambers from Resident Evil and Resident Evil 0 while she has some medical training and tactical training, Rebecca's talents pale in comparison to some of her fellow S.T.A.R.S members (Chris, Jill and Barry).
 Being the youngest she is frequently way in over her head, though shes presented as more capable and confident in RE0 she still has to rescued by Billy Cohen the convict she was tasked with apprehending.
 In RE1 her rookie status is more apparent, being a blatant Damsel in Distress.

 - Many forget Leon S. Kennedy was this in Resident Evil 2 being a rookie cop who overslept and was late to the zombie apocalypse Leon is very out of his depth and naive.
-He also whines like a kid when both his female partners decide they have separate from him, but kudos to him Leon avoids the pitfalls Rebecca falls in as he becomes Instant Expert in monster killing overnight.
-Leons natural talent was so great The Government swooped him in the aftermath of Racoon City, turning him into scene-stealing badass we know today.
+He also whines like a kid when both his female partners decide they have to separate from him, but kudos to Leon that he avoids the pitfalls Rebecca falls in as he becomes Instant Expert in monster killing overnight.
+Leons natural talent was so great The Government scooped him up in the aftermath of Racoon City, turning him into scene-stealing badass we know today.

-- In the remake Leon is much more realised, the Eager part of the Rookie is lost and Leon is presented as scared, inexperienced and shaky.
-He has to be saved by Marvin when enters the police station and pleads for advice and apologies for not coming sooner.
-Though the reason he wasnt there is because his they told him to stay away for his own sake.
+- In the remake Leon is much more realised, the Eager part of the Eager Rookie is lessened and Leon is presented as scared, inexperienced and shaky.
+He has to be saved by Marvin when he first enters the police station, pleads for advice and apologies for not coming into the city sooner.
+Though the reason he wasnt there, is because they explicitly told him to stay away for his own sake.
 There's also the fact Leon's only 21 in his debut.